 Guitar Week is one of the finest programs of its kind in the world, staffed by some of the best players and instructors available.
-We have been awarded both the Bronze Medal and Silver Medal Player’s Choice Award for music camps by the readers of Acoustic Guitar magazine, and this high standard of quality is what keeps guitarists from across the globe coming back year after year.
+We have been awarded both the Bronze Medal and Silver Medal Player’s Choice Award for music camps by the readers of Acoustic Guitar magazine, and several of our instructors, including Al Petteway, Mike Dowling and Clive Carroll were included in the list of Top Ten Guitar Camp Instructors in the magazine’s February issue.
+This high standard of quality is what keeps guitarists from across the globe coming back year after year.

 We feature classes in all acoustic guitar disciplines at all levels.
 This year in particular, we have made an extra effort to have something for everyone at every class period.
 We’ll have classes in blues, slide guitar, bluegrass, Celtic, Hawaiian, and jazz, flatpicking and fingerpicking as well as song accompaniment, singing and beginning ukulele.

 We are happy to welcome back some of our all-time favorite instructors from years past including Preston Reed, Adam Rafferty, David Jacobs-Strain, Tony McManus, Bill Cooley, Mike Dowling and Toby Walker, along with newcomers Tim May and Russ Barenberg, two of the most well-respected flatpickers in the world.
 Veterans Al Petteway, Robin Bullock, Patrick Landeza, Scott Ainslie and Sean McGowan will be back, and two of our newest favorites, Clive Carroll and Jamie Stillway will bring their eclectic tastes and expertise to the Gathering once again.